Site icon Circuit Ideas for You

 How to Convert a Speaker into a MIC Circuit

-This microphone will not be the best, but it is a fun way to start learning about how microphones work.
+The mic wont be very clear but it is a fun way to learn how mics work.

 Circuit Working: